thegenes93/docker-with-node-mysql/README.md

 * Mysql container
-Access the db folder in the terminal and run docker build -t mysql -f.
+Access the db folder in the terminal and run

+docker build -t mysql.

 * Node container
-Access the node folder in the terminal and run docker build -t node -f.
+Access the node folder in the terminal and run

+docker build -t node .

 Running the Containers